Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Introduction

 \textbf{Imperfect communication channels.} In practice, wireless channels are not error-free, leading to transmission errors and packet dropouts.
 In industrial control environments comprising moving machines and mobile robots, the channel quality is time-varying~\cite{papermill}.
 Unlike single systems for which remote estimation and control that have been well investigated (e.g., \cite{Schenato07ProcIEEE,schenato2008optimal} for independent and identically distributed packet dropout scenarios and~\cite{liu2020remote} for Markovian packet dropout), multi-system remote estimation and control over wireless channels have not drawn as much research attention, until recent efforts motivated by standardization and growing deployment of wireless technology.

 Considering a wireless control architecture with multiple control loops over shared wireless fading channels, optimal dynamic transmission scheduling policies were investigated in~\cite{gatsis2015opportunistic,Eisen} with different objective functions.
-The scheduling decision in each step depends on both the wireless channel and control loop states.
-In~\cite{alexscheduling} and~\cite{Wu2018Auto}, sensor transmission scheduling over single and multiple packet drop channels of remote estimators were investigated, respectively, and some sufficient mean-square stability conditions in terms of the system parameters and optimal transmission scheduling policies were analyzed.
-The follow-up work~\cite{LEONG2020108759} considered a time-correlated Markov fading channel scenario, and derived a sufficient condition to guarantee the existence of a deterministic and stationary scheduling policy that can stabilize the remote estimator.
+The scheduling decision in each step depends on both the wireless channel and control loop states. \mycomment{In~\cite{alexscheduling} and~\cite{Wu2018Auto}, sensor transmission scheduling over single and multiple packet drop channels of remote estimators were investigated, respectively, and some sufficient mean-square stability conditions in terms of the system parameters and optimal transmission scheduling policies were analyzed.
+If the stability conditions hold, classic Markov decision process (MDP) methods were adopted for finding the optimal scheduling policies (see e.g., \cite{KangTWC,KangJIoT,Huang2021Length}).} The follow-up work~\cite{LEONG2020108759} considered a time-correlated Markov fading channel scenario, and derived a sufficient condition to guarantee the existence of a deterministic and stationary scheduling policy that can stabilize the remote estimator.
 A deep reinforcement learning method was proposed as well to find the optimal scheduling policy.
+The approach was further applied for solving a transmission scheduling problem of a fully distributed networked control system in~\cite{liu2021DRL}.
 In \cite{EGWPeters}, scheduling policy design of a spatially distributed large control system with many sensors and actuators based on the wireless network standard IEEE 802.15.4 was investigated.

+\mycomment{We also note that the conventional Markov jump linear systems theory~\cite{costa2006discrete} can be used to elucidate stability conditions of networked systems using a given transmission policy.
+However, MJLS theory does not provide much insights about the existence of a dynamic scheduling policy that can stabilize the networked system over shared communication channels.}